LuChengTHU/dpm-solver/README.md

 ## ScoreSDE with DPM-Solver
 We provide a [pytorch example](https://github.com/LuChengTHU/dpm-solver/tree/main/example_v2/score_sde_pytorch) and a [JAX example](https://github.com/LuChengTHU/dpm-solver/tree/main/example_v2/score_sde_jax) in `example_v2/` which apply DPM-Solver for [Yang Song's score_sde repo](https://github.com/yang-song/score_sde) on CIFAR-10.

+## DiffEdit with DPM-Solver and Stable-Diffusion
+We provide an [example of DiffEdit](https://github.com/LuChengTHU/dpm-solver/tree/main/example_v2/stable-diffusion) in `scripts/diffedit_inpaint.ipynb`, the idea of [paper](https://arxiv.org/abs/2210.11427) can be general decribe as, using DDIM to get a invertable latent serise, then apply different prompt to edit(controled by auto generated mask).
+We could easily record invertable latent serise by api of dpm solver in only 20 steps.

 ## Other Examples
 Coming soon...